Skip to content

 • cost of goods

-The list of costs for every photography business will vary depending on business plan, geographic location, and niche of photography.
+The list of costs for every photography business will vary depending on the business plan, geographic location, and niche of photography.
 These costs will help to formulate the creative fee for the job and will be included in the quote with the license of use fees.

 What is your license of use fee?